webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

     S1 <-. gRPC .-> WK
 ```

 Both browsers hold a link for a room whose ID names `s1`, so both edges route there without consulting anything.
+The
+dotted worker links are the pooled registrations of §9.7.1: each worker holds one stream to each of the `d` nodes it
+selects, not to all N.

 ### 9.2 The scheme: room IDs carry their home node